Sydney Tower Eye has been a popular tourist attraction in the city, for the last 30 years.

 Most taxi drivers will know the Sydney Tower as well.

-You can get special discounts on parking charges starting at only 13 dollars.
+You can get special discounts on parking charges starting at only 13 AUD.

-Just find your spot in one of these Wilson’s parking garages:
+Just find your spot in one of these Spots are usually available at one of these Wilson’s parking garages:

 Sydney Tower opening hours

-The last entry up on the Sydney Tower observatory is at 8 pm.
+The last entry up to the observatory is at 8 pm.

 6 March: Last entry at 5 pm and closing time at 6 pm